-We do the dirty work of finding the best free resources on the web to make your life easier, because we’re all in this together right?
-Check out these 5 resources the 101domain team has been obsessing over this month.
+We do the dirty work of finding the best free resources on the web to make your life easier because we’re all in this together right?
+Check out these 5 online tools the 101domain team has been obsessing over this month.

 This morning, Google sent me an email about a price decrease on a flight I had recently looked at.
 This was both thoughtful and amazing, Google recognized something I care about and sent me a notification they knew I would want to see.
 Pushbullet does the same thing, notifying you about posts, podcasts, music, games, business and industry news and more.